knobs-dials/live-hasher/README.md

 Hashfile checker, hashfile maker.

-The addition is a mode that keeps watching the given directory (listdirs with 1-minute interval), and rehashes files that change mtime and/or size.
+The addition is a mode that keeps watching the given directory (listdirs with 1-minute interval), but skips files that haven't changed mtime or size.
-The point is dealing sensibly with datasets while being collected, files while being copied in, and such.

 Stops after the directory it watches has been idle for some time (defauly 6 hours)

+The use cases this was for is dealing sensibly with datasets while being collected, files while being copied in, and such.

-The caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile, as as our primary information, doesn't contain these.
+The caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile, our primary information store, doesn't contain these.

-There's a "re-hash files with mtime younger than X" argument to help there, but it makes the assumption that older files do not change so be sure that makes sense for you.
+There's a "re-hash files with mtime younger than X" argument to help there, but it makes the assumption that older files never change (and that mtime means local age, e.g. not true in rsync) so be sure that makes sense for you.

 Notes: